Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: Proof of the main result

 \subsection{Defining \str{$\Phi$}{Phi}}

 The arguments in this subsection rely on the Mackey Machine, which provides a complete description of $\wh{G}$ as a set.
-This construction is achieved via induced representations, which reasonably extend representations from subgroups.
+This construction is achieved via induced representations, which systematically extends representations from subgroups.
+We observe that induced representations are canonical in the sense of uniqueness up to orthonormal basis.
 See \cite[Ch 2]{KanTay13} for a more detailed description of this process.

 \begin{thm}[Mackey Machine (\cite{KanTay13} Thm~4.28)] Let $G$ be a discrete group containing a finite index normal abelian group $A$.
-Let $\Omega\sse\wh{A}$ be a cross section of orbits under the action $G\curvearrowright A$.
+Let $\Omega\sse\wh{A}$ be a cross section of orbits under the action $G\curvearrowright \wh{A}$.
 Let $\wh{G}_{\chi}^{(\chi)}$ denote the subset of elements $\sigma\in\wh{G}_{\chi}$ where there exists $m\in\zn_{>0}$ such that

 Then

 \end{thm}